-If you are getting ready to go on holiday to another EU country or Iceland, Liechtenstein, Norway or Switzerland, you are likely to be packing your European Health Insurance Card (EHIC) along with your passport.
+If you are planning a holiday in EU country or Iceland, Liechtenstein, Norway or Switzerland after the UK is scheduled to leave the EU, you may be wondering whether your European Health Insurance Card (EHIC) will be valid.

-The EHIC entitles you to state-provided medical treatment should you need it while visiting one of those countries.
+The EHIC currently entitles you to state-provided medical treatment if you fall ill or have an accident in one of those countries.

 The UK has issued 27 million EHIC cards .

-They cover pre-existing medical conditions as well as emergency care if you have an accident or become ill on holiday.
-Individuals with chronic illnesses, for example those who require daily dialysis, can travel to the EU as well as Iceland, Liechtenstein, Norway and Switzerland, knowing they would receive the necessary treatment on the same terms as the citizens of the country they are visiting.
+They cover pre-existing medical conditions as well as emergency care.
+Individuals with chronic illnesses, for example those who require daily dialysis, can travel knowing they will receive treatment on the same terms as the citizens of the country they are visiting.

-But the transition period will only come into effect if the withdrawal agreement is ratified by both the EU and the UK before Brexit day and there are still some significant challenges to overcome, such as the Irish border issue.
+The transition would only come into effect if Theresa May's withdrawal agreement was ratified by both the UK and the EU before Brexit day and there are still significant challenges to overcome, such as the Irish border issue.

-What happens after the transition period in 2021 and beyond is not clear, as this will be decided as part of the negotiations on the future EU-UK relationship.
+What happens after that is not clear as this will be decided as part of the negotiations on the future EU-UK relationship.